Downsizing is a multifaceted process. You can do it in one all-inclusive sweep or in steps. I recommend the latter for a number of reasons.

 Similar trends are happening with music and movies.
 In a few years, I predict that all books, music, and movies with be either digital downloads, streaming, cloud-based, or all three.

 I point all this out to you so that you can sell as much of this stuff as you can before it’s too late.
 If you’re reading this article in 2016, it’s probably too late.

-With the exception of few keepsake books, I suggest you get rid of all your books, CDs, and DVDs.
+With the exception of a few keepsake books, I suggest you get rid of all your books, CDs, and DVDs.
 This act alone will downsize your stuff significantly.

 Here’s another way to look at this.
 In many ways, the digital age makes the tiny lifestyle much more feasible and complete!
 Since you no longer need a hard copy to enjoy a book, music, or a movie, you don’t have to sacrifice anything to live in a small house.
-It almost as though one of the biggest benefactors of the digital age and the Internet are tiny life people.
+It is almost as though one of the biggest benefactors of the digital age and the Internet are tiny life people.

-Same goes for outdated CD and DVD players.
+The same goes for outdated CD and DVD players.
 As I mentioned earlier, everything is going digital, so try to sell this stuff while you still can.

 Computers and printers that are more than five years old should be replaced.
 It’s okay to sell printers, but don’t sell your computer to somebody you don’t know.
 There’s probably sensitive information on the hard drive.
 Even if you deleted everything, it can still be retrieved by an expert.
 Give it to a family member or recycle it after you’ve removed and destroyed the hard drive.

 How many pieces of furniture in your home rarely if ever get used?
 This includes bookshelves, tables, and lamps.
 All of these items should be considered for elimination.